ARCHITECTS WHO HAVE WORKED IN COLUMBUS, INDIANA

 A founding principal of Koetter Kim and Associates, an internationally recognized firm focusing on Architecture and Urban Design.
-Among his diverse professional accomplishments, Fred has been involved in the major urban design project of revitalization of London’s docklands area at Canary Wharf and has developed renewal designs for a number of U.S. cities.
+Among his diverse professional accomplishments, Fred was involved in the major urban design project of revitalization of London’s docklands area at Canary Wharf and developed renewal designs for a number of U.S. cities.
 KKA was recommended by Cesar Pelli to create the 2007 master plan for the Columbus downtown redevelopment, including becoming the lead designer for the new Commons, the Jackson Street Parking Garage, and the Commons Office building for Cummins.
-Fred served as Dean of the School of Architecture at Yale University from 1993- 1998 and has taught at Cornell, Harvard, and Kentucky.
+Fred served as Dean of the School of Architecture at Yale University from 1993- 1998 and taught at Cornell, Harvard, and Kentucky.
 He received his B. Arch from the University of Oregon and M.Arch from Cornell University.

 - Leers, Andrea

-Andrea Leers is principal and co-founder with Jane Weinizapfel, of Leers Weinzapfel Associates, a Boston based practice, the first female-owned firm to receive the AIA “Firm of the Year,” in 2007.
+Andrea Leers is principal and co-founder with Jane Weinizapfel, of Leers Weinzapfel Associates, a Boston-based practice, the first female-owned firm to receive the AIA “Firm of the Year,” in 2007.
 Leers Weinzapfel Associates was selected to design the additions to Northside Middle School and Schmitt Elementary School in 1990.
 Leers holds an undergraduate degree in art history from Wellesley College, and a Masters of Architecture from the University of Pennsylvania Graduate School of Fine Arts.
 She is former Director of the Master in Urban Design Program at the Harvard Graduate School of Design, and has taught at Yale University’s School of Architecture, The University of Pennsylvania Graduate School of Fine Arts, the University of Virginia School of Architecture, and Tokyo Institute of Technology.

 - Meier, Richard

 Richard Meier designed the Clifty Creek Elementary School.
 During his entire career, Meier has disregarded popular trends of modern architecture and asserted his own design philosophy.
-In 1998, he received the Pritzker Architecture Prize and a year earlier was the recipient of the Architects Gold Medal.
+In 1998, he received the Pritzker Architecture Prize and a year earlier was the recipient of the AIA Gold Medal.
 He worked with a series of architects after graduation from Cornell University, including Skimore, Owings and Merrill and Marcel Breuer.